peterzam/aut-mcis-papers/README.md

 *   **Code:** All source code within this repository is licensed under the **GNU General Public License v3.0**.
     *   You can find the full text of this license in the [LICENSE](LICENSE) file.

-*   **Content:** All documentation, textual content, images, and other non-code assets are licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License**.
+*   **Content:** All documentation, textual content, \*images, and other non-code assets are licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License**.
     *   You can find the full text of this license in the [LICENSE-CONTENT.md](LICENSE-CONTENT.md) file.

+*\*Some images include brandings this licenses does not cover.*

 ### Contributing